What you need to know about the Customs

-Duties are normally set as a percentage of the customs value of imported goods, also known as “ad valorem” duties.
-However, they may also be levied as a set amount per unit or measurement, known as “specific duties”, or by the greater of any of the two, known as combined” duties.
-Certain goods, however, are duty free.
-The type of duty applied is determined by the customs tariff number and the range for most of the “ad valorem” rates varies from 0% to 20%.
+Duties are normally set as a percentage of the customs value of imported goods, known as “ad valorem” duties.
+However, they may also be levied as a set amount per unit or measurement, known as “specific duties”, or by the greater of any of the two, known as “combined” duties.
+Certain goods, however, are duty-free.
+The type of duty applied is determined by the customs tariff number, and the range for most of the “ad valorem” rates is between 0% and 20%.

-There are also some exceptions, for example for some types of meat, where rates reach up to 65%.
-Formerly, the percentage of the “ad valorem” import rate was clearly classified with rates of 0%, 5%, 10%, 15% and 20%.
-Following the accession of Russia to the World Trade Organisation (WTO) in August 2012, the standard rates provided by the WTO are being adopted step by step during a transitional period of 7 years.
-Amendments made to the Customs Code in 2013 have changed the structure of customs duties, with duties also being split into more specific percentage rates (e.g. 8.2%, 9.4% etc.).
+There are some exceptions, for example, with some types of meat, where rates are up to 65%.
+Previously, the percentage of the “ad valorem” import rate was clearly categorized in brackets of 0%, 5%, 10%, 15%, and 20%.
+Following the accession of Russia to the World Trade Organisation (WTO) in August 2012, the standard rates provided by the WTO are being adopted step by step during a 7-year transitional period.
+Amendments made to the Customs Code in 2013 have changed the structure of customs duties, with duties also being split into more specific percentage rates (e.g. 8.2%, 9.4%, etc.).

 Moreover, the percentage of customs duties also depends on the country of origin.
-In this context, preferential treatment has been established for CIS states and less-developed countries on the one hand, and maximum fees for non-preferred trading nations on the other hand:
+In this context, preferential treatment has been established for CIS states and less-developed countries, while maximum fees are levied on non-preferred trading nations:

 Currently, there are two duty rates in Ukraine: relieved and full rates.
-Relieved rates of duty apply to goods originating from World Trade Organization (WTO) countries and countries that have granted Ukraine ‘most favoured nation’ trade status.
-Full rates of duty apply to the goods originating from all other countries or where the country of origin cannot be determined (is unknown).
+Relieved duty rates apply to goods originating from World Trade Organization (WTO) countries and countries that have granted Ukraine ‘most favoured nation’ trade status.
+Full duty rates apply to goods originating from all other countries, or where the country of origin cannot be determined.
 Special kinds of import duties (i.e. seasonal, special, anti-dumping, and countervailing) may be applicable on the import of certain goods.

 Ukraine has no export duties except on natural gas, scrap metal, livestock, rawhide, barley, and certain oil seeds.
-In particular Customs Tariff of Ukraine provides the rates of the customs duties for the different goods.
+In particular, the Customs Tariff of Ukraine provides the customs duties rates for different goods.

-Excise taxes are levied on a range of imported goods including wine, beer, spirits, tobacco, oil, vehicles and etc. Imported goods are subject to excise tax at the moment they are imported.
+Excise taxes are levied on a range of imported goods including wine, beer, spirits, tobacco, oil, vehicles, and others.
+Imported goods are subject to excise tax at the moment they are imported.